aws/s2n-tls/docs/USAGE-GUIDE.md

 finished output can be copied back to S2N by calling **s2n_async_pkey_op_set_output**.
-Once the output is set the asynchronous private key operation can be completed by following the steps outlined [above](#Asynchronous-private-key-operations-related-calls) by applying the operation, and freeing the op object.
+Once the output is set the asynchronous private key operation can be completed by following the steps outlined [above](#Asynchronous-private-key-operations-related-calls) to apply the operation and free the op object.

 ```c